BADDI stands for Breast Cancer, Artificial Intelligence, Digital Breast Tomosynthesis, Digital Mammography and Interval Cancer.

 The aim is to investigate the machine learning system's sensitivity for detecting "missed" and "true" interval and screen-detected breast cancers.
 We want to explore whether the machine learning system, by interpreting the screening images prior to diagnosis of interval cancer in To-Be 1 and screening-detected breast cancer in To-Be 2, is able to detect breast cancers that have been classified as "overlooked" or "true" in our radiological re-assessment.
 The results will be compared for tomosynthesis and digital mammography.

-Status: As of April 2021, the radiological re-assessment is planned, and will be carried out as soon as the pandemic situation allows us.
+Status: The radiological re-assessment will be carried out in two parts.
+One internal, with radiologists working at the breast center in Bergen, and one external, with radiologists working at other Norwegian breast centers and internationally.
+The internal re-assessment was performed in June 2021.
+The external re-assessment is planned, and will be carried out as soon as the pandemic situation allows us.
 The results from the re-assessment will be compared with the results from the machine learning system's interpretation of the mammograms.

 BADDI is a collaborative project between the Cancer Registry of Norway, the breast center at Haukeland University Hospital and the Mohn Medical Imaging and Visualization Center at Haukeland University Hospital (MMIV).
 The Cancer Registry is data controller.
 We are responsible for obtaining the necessary approvals, testing the machine learning system and extracting information about the women in the study population, and transferring this to MMIV.
 The Cancer Registry will also be responsible for performing analyzes, and interpreting and publishing the results.